BYLAWS OF THE TEAM-BASED LEARNING COLLABORATIVE (TBLC)

 Section 4.6 Membership categories:

-a.
-Active Member: Full, part-time, or adjunct faculty members or instructors of any college, university, or other similar teaching program in academia, industry, government, or nonprofit organizations.
+- Active Member: Full, part-time, adjunct faculty, or retired members or instructors of any college, university, or other similar teaching program in academia, industry, government, or nonprofit organizations.

 ARTICLE V. Steering Committee